 Field mapping and rock sampling were carried out during the year ended December 31, 2022, towards the end of the South American winter and crews were successful in identifying well mineralized zones in outcrop at several locations on the project.
-A 2,000-metre drill program commenced in February 2023 to evaluate two target areas the Central Zone Target, and the Northwest Target, where field mapping and sampling has highlighted the presence of high-grade gold and silver mineralization in outcrop over extensive areas.
+A 2,000-metre drill program commenced in February 2023 to evaluate two target areas.

+Halcones commenced diamond drilling on its Carachapampa Project (Figure 1) in Chile on February 5, 2023.
+Initially, 2,000 meters of drilling was budgeted to evaluate two target areas, the Central Zone Target, and the Northwest Target, where field mapping and sampling had highlighted the presence of high-grade gold and silver mineralization in outcrop over extensive areas.
 The prospect is located approximately 180 km northeast of the city of Copiapo, which is one of the main mining centers in Chile.
 Access to the area is excellent year-round and contains well maintained hard surface and paved roads, including a section of one of the international crossings into Argentina.
-Altitude on the property varies from 3,500 to 4,000 metres above sea level and the area can be worked all year.
-Drilling commenced on February 5, 2023 and the results of the program are detailed belowThe planned holes were short in length to test areas immediately below the outcrop samples.
-The project area is covered with a thin veneer of younger volcanics with few outcrop windows.
-The drill program was also designed to improve the understanding of the underlying geology and confirm the interpretation of controlling structures.
+Altitude on the property varies from 3,500 to 4,000 masl and the area can be worked all year.
+Further details can be found in the Company's press releases dated January 26, 2023 and February 9, 2023.